-A few other tips that it’s time to look for private work space for your kids:
+Here are a few other tips that it’s time to look for a private workspace for your kids:

-- child wants to create a focused work space that includes necessary supplies;
+- The child wants to create a focused workspace that includes necessary supplies;

-- child needs a spot to place long-term projects
+- The child needs a spot to place long-term projects

 - Parent’s office– make room for an additional desk;